fastest-sp1/sp1/README.md

 This modified version of SP1(based on SP1 v4.2.0) is the fastest SP1, which uses the latest Plonky3(commit 5c04950709d20c8d88c3e64d37c935d7d759a01c).

-> [!NOTE]
-> The CUDA acceleration in SP1 is only partially open, so performance comparison is currently not possible.

 # Usage

 ## Clone the customized Plonky3 repository